×

 High Blood Pressure

 High blood pressure places excessive force on blood vessels, causing vessels to rupture or fat plaques to dislodge.
-High blood pressure can be managed with medication, stress management and lifestyle changes.
+Medication, stress management and lifestyle changes can manage high blood pressure.

 Diet